FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-02/04-react-and-redux.md

 ## Lab Activity

-In today's lab, you're going to set-up `react-redux` in your project.
+In today's lab, you're going to set-up `react-redux` in your Boomtown project.
 Map out your components as "presentational" or "container" components.

-When you're finished, add [react-router-redux](https://github.com/reactjs/react-router-redux) to your REDit application.
+When you're finished, add [react-router-redux](https://github.com/reactjs/react-router-redux).

 ---